Next Book in the Series Browse A–Z

 Publication Reading Order

-The The Missing is a YA Fiction / Science Fiction series by Margaret Peterson Haddix, comprising 10 books published between 2008 and 2015.
-Books are listed in publication order, which is the recommended reading sequence.
+The The Missing is a YA Fiction / Science Fiction series by Margaret Peterson Haddix, made up of 10 books published between 2008 and 2015.
+It begins with Found (2008), and is best read in publication order.
+The most recent entry is Redeemed (2015), spanning 7 years of storytelling.

 More series by Margaret Peterson Haddix